Updated on August 3, 2023 | 7 minute read

-Google Shopping helps to drive more traffic and sales for your business by displaying ads in front of interested shoppers, and it appears on the most-used search engines in the world.
+Google Shopping helps to drive more traffic and sales for your business by displaying ads in front of interested shoppers, and it’s part of the most-used search engine in the world.

 With your ad showing on the Shopping carousel, you increase the visibility of your products and brand name to shoppers - specifically those who are actively searching for similar products.

-Depending on how you bid on Google Shopping, whether that's manually in-house, using an agency, or with an automated solution, you can make sure you target only the most interested shoppers, helping you minimize wasted ad spend.
+Depending on how you bid on Google Shopping, be that manually in-house, with an agency, or with an automated solution, you can make sure you target only the most interested shoppers, helping you minimise wasted ad spend.

 Google Shopping is a bit of a beast, particularly if you choose to manage your bids manually: there’s a lot to learn and many details to take into consideration.
 But don’t let it overwhelm you - the benefits of the channel far outweigh setting up your ads.